Dream-Bean/FinalGame/README.md

 Commit #32: Game is done!
 Fixed up menu and win screens.
 Also some level updates.

 Commit #33: Removed some excess hotkeys and debug features (area/scene skipping).
 Fixed black border.

+Commit #34: Fixed some border coloring.
+Fixed an asset too.